by Len Wilson

 "Looking unto Jesus, the author and finisher of our faith...” - Hebrews 12:2

 Jesus is more than a distant ruler or authority in a castle, though.
 Authority is authorship.
 To whomever you give authority in your life, you give the ability to write your life’s story.
-If your authority is Trump, you allow Trump to write your story.
-(Can’t say that.)
+For example, if your authority is a politican, you allow a politician to write your story.
 Hebrews is clear: when we follow Jesus, Jesus becomes our author.
 When we allow Jesus to author our lives, we become a new creation.
 Consider one of many transfigurations that happen through Scripture when we submit to the authority of the Lord.
 Gideon said, “Forget it, unless you send me better brothers, I’m not doing anything!”
 But Gideon the Timid became the Gideon the greatest judge of all of Israel.
 This may happen to us as well, when we allow Jesus to be our author.

 Image, The Transfiguration (1516-1520) by Raphael, public domain